Linden station (NJ Transit)

-Linden is a New Jersey Transit station on the Northeast Corridor in Linden, New Jersey, United States.
-It is served by the Northeast Corridor and North Jersey Coast lines and located downtown on an embankment south of South Wood Avenue.
+Linden is an active commuter railroad station in the township of Linden, Union County, New Jersey.
+Located at the overpass of Wood Avenue, the station serves trains on New Jersey Transit's Northeast Corridor Line and North Jersey Coast Line.
+Amtrak trains that operate on the Northeast Corridor, including the Northeast Regional, Acela Express, and Keystone, all bypass the station on the middle tracks.
+Linden station contains two high-level side platforms, with the Trenton-bound tracks being longer than the Penn Station-bound platform.
+The former Pennsylvania Railroad depot sits on the side of South Wood Avenue on the Penn Station side of the tracks.

-This station has two high-level side platforms on six tracks.
-The four middle tracks are used by New Jersey Transit express trains as well as Amtrak's Northeast Regional, Acela Express, Keystone service.
+Railroad service through what is now Linden began on January 1, 1836 with the extension of the New Jersey Railroad from Elizabeth to Rahway.
+The railroad established a stop near the former Wheatsheaf Inn in Elizabethtown, a tavern that served as a stop during the American Revolution.
+In 1865, Ferdinand Blancke, a New York City restauranteur, purchased land around Wheat Sheaf station for development, naming the area as Linden.

 Station layout

-The Trenton-bound platform for Track B is nearly twice as long as the New York-bound one for Track A. On its northern end, it has a long staircase up to it from Wood Avenue, which runs under the line, alongside a driveway that leads into the 464 space parking lot along this platform.
+The Trenton-bound platform for Track B is nearly twice as long as the New York-bound one for Track A. On its northern end, it has a long staircase up to it from Wood Avenue, which runs under the line, alongside a driveway that leads into the 464-space parking lot along this platform.
 The staircase has a short landing a gated off wooden low-level platform that stretches through all six tracks.
-The platform is canopied for its first quarter length with a small enclosed shelter.
+The platform is canopied for its first quarter length with a small, enclosed shelter.
 There is another staircase and ramp, which ends nearly at the platform's northern end, down to the parking lot here.
 By the staircase are two shelters, one enclosing parking Muni-Meters and the other two Ticket Vending Machines.
 Towards the platform's southern end has another staircase to the parking lot near its main entrance from Elizabeth Avenue.